tailor-platform/tailor-nextjs-starter/README.md

 ## Codegen

-This project starter is configured to use graphql-codegen which generates TypeScript code from GQL schema definotion (`src/graphql/schema.graphql`)
+This project starter is configured to use graphql-codegen which generates TypeScript code from GQL schema definition (`src/graphql/schema.graphql`)

 Save your GraphQL queries and mutations in `src/graphql/schema.graphql`.
 Then, run the codegen script: